triologygmbh/annotation-processors/README.md

-# annotation-processors
+# annotation-processors: Part 1

-An example on how to use Java Annotation Processors.
+An example on how to use Java Annotation Processors for with plain **javac**.

-## Part 1

-The source folder **part-1** contains an intro example for the use of Java Annotation Processors.
 To test the example, you will need an installed JDK 8.

 Compile the Annotation Processor: